Azure/app-service-linux-docs/HowTo/gRPC/.NET/use_gRPC_with_dotnet.md

 # How-to deploy a .NET 6 gRPC app on App Service

 > [!WARNING]
-> gRPC is currently available to try as a Public Preview feature.

 > gRPC is not a supported feature on ASEv2 SKUs.
-If you would like to use this feature with an Isolated SKU, you must use ASEv3.
+Please use an ASEv3 SKU.

 gRPC is a Remote Procedure Call framework that is used to streamline messages between your client and server over HTTP/2.
 Using gRPC protocol over HTTP/2 enables the use of features like multiplexing to send multiple parallel requests over the same connection and bi-directional streaming for sending requests and responses simultaneously.